Kate Miller-Heidke: 2019–2024: Eurovision Song Contest and Child in Reverse

 Miller-Heidke appeared in episode 2 of the 2021 ABC TV comedy show Preppers as herself and a fantasy character, the Penrith panther, singing her song, "I Am My Own Panther Now".
 She and Nuttall collaborated again in 2021 with the Melbourne Theatre Company and Simon Phillips, writing music for their production of Shakespeare's As You Like It.
 The couple composed in collaboration with Connor D'Netto the monodrama The Call for Opera Queensland and Brisbane Festival 2022, featuring soprano Ali McGregor.
 Miller-Heidke and Nuttall composed the music for the 2022 television series Darby and Joan.
 They wrote the musical comedy Bananaland, directed by Phillips, for the 2023 Brisbane Festival.
 Miller-Heidke sang the national anthem before the 2023 AFL Grand Final and appeared in the half-time show.

 In February 2024, Seven Network announced that Miller-Heidke would be joining the thirteenth season of the singing competition show The Voice Australia as a coach, replacing Jessica Mauboy.
 The season premiered in August 2024, and she features alongside returning coach Guy Sebastian and fellow new coaches Adam Lambert and LeAnn Rimes.
 She returned as a coach in 2025 for the fourteenth season with Melanie C, Ronan Keating, and Richard Marx.
 Miller-Heidke ultimately coached the winner of the season, Alyssa Delpopolo.
 Miller-Heidke performed along tenor Rosario La Spina and soprano Rachelle Durkin at Opera Queensland's 2024 Festival of Outback Opera in Winton, singing Vivaldi's motet In furore iustissimae irae, arias from her opera The Rabbits, and her "Zero Gravity".

+2025–present: The Kiss and The Abyss

+In June 2026, Miller-Heidke announced the release of The Kiss and the Abyss for August 2026.
+According to a press release, the album finds Miller-Heidke "returning to her folk influences while also embracing darker textures and playing with theatrical storytelling".